 in satin, and the overall look of this Eastern White Pine is fabulous and will only get better with time.

-We always enjoy the custom process the comes with installing a one of a kind floor and learning what the homeowner's vision is.
+We always enjoy the custom process that comes with installing a one of a kind floor and learning what the homeowner's vision is.
 A special thanks to Mr. & Mrs. "C" for allowing Arizona Hardwood Floor Supply to be part of their project, it was genuinely a pleasure.

 It just goes to show there is a need for custom hardwood floors in the west valley!